ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

+# December 11 2020

+-  ???

 # December 10 2020

+- In `Java`, when declaring variables, why is `String` capitalized and `int` isn't in certain cases?
+- In `Java`, `String` is unique because it's an object with attributes such as length.
+- Ints are just dumb because they hold a number.
+(But can't you get the length of that too?)
+- Gym!
-- ???
+  - Volleyball.

 # December 9 2020

-- ???
+- In `Mac`, how do you look for a specific file via path in finder?
+  - `cmd + shift + g`

 # December 8 2020

 - ???
 # December 7 2020

+- Barbell came in, need to buy weights.
+- Gym!
-- ???
+  - Flex.
 # December 6 2020

 - Played Genshin Impact with Xiangling (collecting anemo) and Paimon (Zhongli drop domains).
 - Gym!
   - Flex.
   - Volleyball.

 # December 5 2020

 - Took a fat nap.
 - League of Legends Clash!
 (KimchiCowboy, Puppies Are Cute, Hooksman (?), Erendan, anonymouscurt)
   - King of the losers!
 (1 loss, 2 wins)
 - Played the Forest with Washington friends till 5 am, poor decision, but we got a lot done.
   - Feel like the vibe is wonky, need to revive it somehow.

 # December 4 2020

 - Spent the day with Kirby and played some games and got some work done.

 # December 3 2020

 - Thought there was no volleyball oops.